 The princess & the pea…

-Welcome, lovely to have you drop by, please grab your choice of a cuppa & a treat of deliciousness as you linger in a time of sweet reflection…
+Welcome, lovely to have you drop by, please grab your cuppa of choice & a treat as we linger in a time of reflection together.

 Childhood stories...

-Where I literally could feel any tiny lump through a mattress, long before I was diagnosed with Fibromyalgia.
+Where I literally could feel any tiny lump or bump through a mattress, long before I was diagnosed with Fibromyalgia.

 Fibromyalgia, has interestingly been nicknamed, The Princess & the Pea condition!

-Fibromyalgia flares amplify the tenderness & sensitivity of muscle & skin to the point that even wearing my softest clothes is painful.
+Unfortunately Fibromyalgia flares amplify the tenderness, sensitivity of muscles & skin to the point that even wearing the softest of clothes is irritating & painful.

 pink cherry blossom tree

-An amazing sweet relationship with the Creator of the universe & His Son Jesus…
+An amazing & sweet relationship with the Creator of the universe, my Heavenly Father& His Son Jesus.

 “Casting all my concerns upon Him, for He cares for me…”